 The Allure of Eating Disorders: Perfection and Shameadmin

 People suffering from diseases like anorexia may actually have a sense of uniqueness.
-As they grapple with hunger pains and thoughts that excessively focus on food, exercise and their body.
-They become numb to other things in their life.
+As they grapple with hunger pains and thoughts that excessively focus on food, exercise and their body, they become numb to other things in their life.
 Eating disorders can create an anesthetic-like effect on people.
 When their body is perfect, they will be happy.
 There is simply no escape from this mission.

 However, this is an illusion.
-For people, happiness and positive self-esteem arise from accepting and loving themselves as they are in the present.
+Happiness and positive self-esteem arise from accepting and loving themselves as they are in the present.
 Another crucial piece for a successful recovery is for individuals to have access to love and support.
 In this way, people can start to understand that their eating disorder was not by choice.
 Yet, seeking treatment is not always an option for some people.
 Sadly, there is still a societal stigma towards mental health.

 Among the youth and college students, eating disorders are particularly a problem.
 There is a movement to educate students, as well as the youth in general, about body positivity and the dangers of untreated eating disorders.
 The goal is for young people to accept that all body shapes and sizes are beautiful.
 For example, in Northern Ohio, Youngstown State University (YSU) spreads awareness about the dangers of eating disorders by hosting a student fashion show.
 The show is titled the EveryBODY Fashion Show – Awareness of Eating Disorder Fashion Show and is held to showcase and celebrate all body types.
 The show is held in honor of a former YSU student (Danielle Peters) from the fashion merchandising program.
 In 2012, this student died due to complications from an eating disorder.
-In addition, some students take part in the National Eating Disorders Association Walk at the Cleveland Zoo to raise money for the organization.

 Beyond raising awareness, people’s relationship with dieting, body weight and their sense of themselves are complex.
-People who suffer from eating disorders state that they still feel uncomfortable in their own skin, even after losing a substantial amount of weight.
+People who suffer from eating disorders may still feel uncomfortable in their own skin, even after losing a substantial amount of weight.
 Hopefully, these individuals realize that they are chasing the illusion of perfection and start to understand that it is not possible to “diet” oneself to happiness.
 There are deeper issues and insecurities at work.

 It is possible to fully recover from eating disorders like anorexia and bulimia.
 However, when a person is alone, it may feel like there is no escape from the obsessive thoughts about food and body weight.
 A trained healthcare professional can guide and support people as they come to terms with their perceptions and thoughts.
 Research shows that without proper treatment and professional assistance, the prospects for a full recovery are greatly diminished.
 In this case, a do it on your own approach is not the best choice.